tardate/LittleArduinoProjects/Electronics101/BJT/TwoStageCommonEmitterAmplifier/README.md

 * 0.1V input peak-peak
 * 3.88V output peak-peak
 * actual gain = 38.8 = [31.8 dB](https://www.wolframalpha.com/input/?i=20log10(38.8))
-* error in the theoretical gain calc = [-24%](https://www.wolframalpha.com/input/?i=(31.2-38.8)%2F31.2)
+* error in the theoretical gain calc = [7%](hhttps://www.wolframalpha.com/input/?i=(41.92-38.8)%2F41.92)

-Conclusion: predicted performance was quite a way off the actual performance - I'll have to review to see if there's anything I need to fix or tighten up.
+Conclusion: predicted performance was quite close to the actual performance.
-But..
-I did get a functioning two-stage Class A amplifier out of it, with performance "in the ballpark" of the design.
+And ..
+I have a functioning two-stage Class A amplifier to boot, with performance "in the ballpark" of the design.

 ![two-stage-10kHz](./assets/two-stage-10kHz.gif?raw=true)